Vigna mungo

-The black gram or urad bean (Note: Also known as the urid bean, minapa pappu, black matpe, matimah, matikolai, mash kalai, maas/kalo daal, uzhunnu/ulundu parippu, or uddu) (Vigna mungo) is a bean grown in South Asia.
+The black gram (Note: Also known as the urad bean, urid bean, minapa pappu, black matpe, matimah, matikolai, mash kalai, maas/kalo daal, uzhunnu/ulundu parippu, or uddu) (Vigna mungo) is a bean grown in South Asia.
 Like its relative the mung bean, it has been reclassified from the genus Phaseolus to Vigna.
-The product sold as black gram is usually the whole urad bean, whereas the split bean (the interior being white) is called white lentil.
+The product sold as black gram is usually the whole bean, whereas the split bean (the interior being white) is called white lentil.
 It should not be confused with the much smaller true black lentil (Lens culinaris).

-Black gram originated in South Asia, where it has been in cultivation from ancient times and is one of the most highly prized pulses of India.
-It is very widely used in Indian cuisine.
+Black gram originated in South Asia, where it has been in cultivation from ancient times.
+It is very widely used in South Asian cuisine.
 In India the black gram is one of the important pulses grown in both kharif and rabi seasons.
 This crop is extensively grown in the southern part of India and the northern part of Bangladesh and Nepal.
-In Bangladesh and Nepal it is known as mash daal.
+In Nepal it is known as maas and mash daal in Bangladesh.
 It is a popular daal (legume) side dish in South Asia that goes with curry and rice as a platter.
-Black gram has also been introduced to other tropical areas such as the Caribbean, Fiji, Mauritius, Myanmar and Africa mainly by Indian immigrants during the Indian indenture system.
+Black gram has also been introduced to other tropical areas, such as the Caribbean, Fiji, Mauritius, Myanmar and Africa, mainly by Indian immigrants during the Indian indenture system.